 - 1. Make a deposit under Sec.
-345.26; or - 2.
-Deposit their valid Wisconsin operator's license with the officer.
+345.26 (driver posts on the citation); or - 2.
+Comply with Sec.
+345.24 (Officer completes the Release to a Responsible Party form)

 A traffic violator who presents a guaranteed bond certificate (as provided for in Sec.
 345.61) shall be released from the scene of the stop, provided that the card is not expired, the bail is covered by the guaranteed amount, and the charge is not listed as an exception on the card.